PBKoning/Python_test_projects/README.md

 29-12-2022: Added a new gameproject, SliceGame, in the style of Fruit Ninja

 30-12-2022: Moved SliceGame to a dedicated repository on GitHub (https://github.com/PBKoning/SliceGame)

+04-12-2023: Added the project Webbased ChatGPT control that uses pyautogy and pyperclip to control the webbased version of ChatGPT